nuprl/website/blog/_src/posts/2020-12-23-deep-and-shallow-types.md

 > This dissertation proves that deep and shallow types can interoperate
 >  and measures the benefits of a three-way mix.

+Next year, I'll be a [CI Fellow](https://cifellows2020.org) at Brown.